rbprado/provision-builder-calculator-service/README.md

 # provision-builder-calculator-service
 This repository stores a recipe to provision a builder VM for calulator-service java app.
-The app can be acesses through the following link:
+The app can be accessed through the following link:

 https://gitlab.com/devgrid/calculator-service